chainguard-dev/edu/content/chainguard/chainguard-images/verifying-chainguard-images-and-metadata-signatures-with-cosign.md

   cgr.dev/${PARENT}/${IMAGE} | jq
 ```

-By default, this command will fetch signatures for the `latest` tag.
+By default, this command will fetch signatures for the `:latest` tag.
 You can also specify the tag you want to fetch signatures for.

 ## Downloading Image Attestations